spencer-shadley/completed-class/README.md

 ## Repo Structure

-* Each unit has it's own directory
+* Each unit has its own directory
-* Inside each unit directory each day has it's own directory
+* Inside each unit directory each day has its own directory
 * Inside each day are any relevant slidedecks, resources, activities and homework solutions